-Nearly all international jurisdictions have their own insider dealing and/or market abuse regimes similar to those in the UK.
-The standards described in this policy should be observed by staff, wherever they are in the world (in addition to local securities laws), whenever they trade in financial instruments that are listed on public markets or in their related derivative instruments.
+Nearly all international jurisdictions have their own insider dealing and/or market abuse regimes similar to those in the UK which has a long history of criminal sanctions.
+Therefore, the standards described in this policy should be observed by staff, wherever they are in the world (in addition to local securities laws), whenever they trade in financial instruments that are listed on public markets or in their related derivative instruments.

-Longview's London Head of Compliance and MLRO have both been assigned the Prescribed Responsibility for the Firm's policies and procedures for countering the risk that the Firm might be used to further financial crime.
+Longview's London Head of Compliance and CFO (MLRO) have both been assigned the Prescribed Responsibility for the Firm's policies and procedures for countering the risk that the Firm might be used to further financial crime.
 However, the Head of Compliance is solely responsible for the firm policies and procedures for countering the risk of misconduct in, or misuse of information relating to, a financial market.